 Defeated samurai would wander off the field of battle clutching the remains of their once stunning swords now broken and irreparably damaged on the Mongol armour.
-Had it not been for the divine wind (Kamikaze) and the timely destruction of the Mongol flee Japanese would almost certainly have lost.
+Had it not been for the spirit wind or divine wind (Kamikaze 神風) and the timely destruction of the Mongol flee Japanese would almost certainly have lost.

 They were given a reprieve and it was during this tumultuous time of uncertainty that Masamune developed the soshu kitae tradition.

 In a state of high alert for a third invasion, the shogunate determined the swords of the samurai needed greater practical strength.
 Smiths began making more robust blades, making them wider, longer and the new style was perfected in around 1320, by Masamune.
 The new style formed the 4th distinctive tradition in swordmaking and is known as Soshu-den.